-The HPSDR Ozy and Janus boards can be used together with a modified version of PowerSDR to control the SDR-1000 and/or process the I/Q and audio streams of both the SDR-1000 and SoftRock1.
+The HPSDR Ozy and Janus boards can be used together with PowerSDR v1.10.0 or higher to control the SDR-1000 and/or process the I/Q and audio streams of both the SDR-1000 and SoftRock1.
 This manual describes the connections to be made between Janus and the SDR-1000 or SoftRock, Ozy and the SDR-1000 (for control) and Ozy and the PC.
 Subsequently it describes how to setup PowerSDR to invoke Ozy control and/or use Janus for the audio processing.